 Fair exhibitors and their families are asked to help clean and set up the display and exhibit areas at the County Fairgrounds.
 The Green Lake County Fair needs your volunteer assistance to reduce costs and continue having an event all county residents can be proud of.
+Barn decoration can also be started July 24th evening.

-Committee and staff are most appreciative of this volunteer assistance[©]
+Committee and staff are most appreciative of this volunteer assistance!